Reolink - Be Prepared, Be Reolink

 Quantum dots are combined with LED backlighting to create a higher brightness and richer color picture than a regular LED TV, delivering a more vivid, true-to-life picture.
 QLED TVs are the right choice for bright rooms and viewers who want all their colors to be vibrant.

-LED vs QLED TV: What's the difference?
+LED vs QLED TV: What's the Difference?

 Both LCD-based TVs, LED and QLED are different in how they boost picture quality, color, and brightness.
 Instead, a Samsung QLED is a Quantum Dot LED; and is a technology that broadcasts colors and brightness beyond the borders of traditional LED TVs.